Anastasi-QA/Portfolio/README.md

 ***Note that all issues mentioned under are found on live build versions of the applications that is available for players without using any cheats to respect the NDA contract***

 **Camera has no collision with the staircase of the Mike's at Sulley's House**
-* Probability -
+* Probability - Common
-* Severity -
+* Severity - Minor
-* Reproduction Rate -
+* Reproduction Rate -5/5
-.
+* Priority - Minor

 Description :
 The camera has no collision with the staircase/stone balustrades of Mike's at Sulley's House.

 Steps to Reproduce: